Mackinac County Airport

 Mackinac County Airport (FAA LID: 83D) is a county-owned public-use airport in Mackinac County, Michigan, United States.
 It is located 2 nmi northwest of the central business district of St. Ignace.
 It is the closest airport to Mackinac Island Airport with a refueling station, and is a major stopover destination for flights to and from Mackinac Island that require refueling.
 The airport is included in the Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2017–2021, in which it is categorized as a local general aviation facility.

-The airport received $30,000 from the U.S. Department of Transportation in 2020 as part of the CARES Act to help mitigate the effects of the covid-19 pandemic.
+The airport received $30,000 from the U.S. Department of Transportation in 2020 as part of the CARES Act to help mitigate the effects of the COVID-19 pandemic.

 Facilities and aircraft

 Mackinac County Airport covers an area of 200 acre at an elevation of 624 ft above mean sea level.
 It has one runway designated 7/25 with a concrete surface measuring 3,800 by 75 ft.

-For the 12-month period ending December 31, 2015, the airport had 33,050 aircraft operations, an average of 90 per day: 55% general aviation, 45% air taxi and less than 1% military.
-In March 2017, there were 16 aircraft based at this airport: 13 single-engine and 3 multi-engine.
+For the 12-month period ending December 31, 2021, the airport had 33,050 aircraft operations, an average of 90 per day: 54% general aviation, 45% air taxi and <1% military.
+In December 2021, there were 11 aircraft based at this airport: 10 single-engine and 1 multi-engine.